Wasserwecken/markdownpaper/content.md

 ### Motivation
 Since I have a small lecture at my local university in addition to my full-time job as a software developer, I wanted to provide my students with an engaging script to follow throughout the course.
-I was looking for a simple stright forward tool.
+I was looking for a simple straight forward tool.

-I love the idear of LaTeX, writing content and do not care about the document layout.
+I love the idea of LaTeX, writing content and do not care about the document layout.
 But the steep learning curve of LaTeX and the usage of another required runtime *(Perl)*, which installation is NOT straight forward at all, prevented me from using it.
 But I am used to write markdown for readme's, personal notes, todo's or meeting's.
-It always appeard to me like a LaTeX-Lite version.
+It always appeared to me like a LaTeX-Lite version.

 I am sick of installing hundreds of megabytes just to complete a simple task.
 I don't want to get into another syntax, learn the build process or manage abstractions for content.
 Ever single tool I checked out for converting markdown to a pretty paper styled PDF had their own complexities.